luccasbeltrame/terraform-gcp-backend-simple-example/README.md

 This repo contains a simple instance launched with terraform using backend in GCS.

-# terraform-gcp-backend-simple-example
-This repo contains a simple instance launched with terraform using backend in GCS.

 # 1 Create a Bucket

 * Create file terraform.tfvars